wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/microsoft-cloud-app-security-threat-detection/includes/2-threat-detection-capabilities.md

 ### Anomaly detection policy

 Anomaly detection policies look for behavior that is unusual for your organization, or for a user.
-This can include activity such as login failures or logins which occur in geographically distant locations that would be impossible to travel between in the intervening time.
+This behavior can include activity such as sign-in failures or sign-ins that occur in geographically distant locations that would be impossible to travel between in the intervening time.

 ### App discovery policy